rybalkinsd/atom/lecture08/presentation/PITCHME.md

 #HSLIDE
 ## Client-server communication
-- Why HTTP is **bad** for client-server communication in real-time games?
+- Why is HTTP **bad** for client-server communication in real-time games?
-- WHat alternatives do we have?
+- What alternatives do we have?

 #HSLIDE
 ## WebSocket